Kubernetes MCP server

 Stats

-Kubernetes MCP Server is a powerful, native implementation for interacting with Kubernetes and OpenShift clusters through the Model Context Protocol (MCP).
-It provides direct API communication without requiring external dependencies like kubectl or helm, offering high performance and cross-platform compatibility.
+The Kubernetes MCP server provides a powerful interface for interacting with Kubernetes clusters through the Model Context Protocol (MCP).
+This implementation allows AI tools and services to manage and monitor Kubernetes resources without requiring external dependencies like kubectl or helm.

 Installation Options